wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 permalink: query_language_statistical_functions_anomalies.html
 summary: Learn how to use simple functions and statistical functions in Wavefront Query Language expressions to detect anomalies.
 ---
 Anomalies can indicate that something's about to go wrong in your environment.
-If you have a set of data points that span across a certain range, you can define which points of these set can be treated as normal and which should be identified as abnormal.
-If points cross a certain threshold, they create an anomaly.
+If you have a set of points, you can define which points are normal and which should be identified as abnormal.
+For example, points that cross a certain threshold might create an anomaly.
 To learn more about anomaly detection, see the blog [Why is Operational Anomaly Detection So Hard?](https://www.wavefront.com/why-is-operational-anomaly-detection-so-hard/){:target="_blank" rel="noopenner noreferrer"} and the following video:

 <p><a href="https://youtu.be/I-Z9d94Zi7Y"><img src="/images/v_anomaly.png" style="width: 700px;"/></a>
 </p>

-**Note** Consider using [query wizard](query_language_query_wizard.html) if you want a recipe-based approach to queries that use mean and median.
+**Note:** Consider using [query wizard](query_language_query_wizard.html) for a recipe-based approach to queries that use mean and median.

 ## Functions for Anomaly Detection

-You can use simple functions, prediction-based functions, or statistical functions to examine trends that might result in an anomaly.
+You can use simple functions, prediction-based functions, or statistical functions to examine trends that might indicate an anomaly.
-* Simple functions can give insight into rate of change and trends.
+* Simple functions can give insight into the rate of change and trends.
 * Prediction-based functions can help you compare actual values against expected values based on past performance.
-* Statistical functions like mean, median, range, standard deviation, and inter-quartile range are great for understandstanding trends and variability in your dataset.
+* Statistical functions that return the mean, median, range, standard deviation, and inter-quartile range are great for understanding trends and variability in your data set.
 You can decide how much variability is normal.
 When datasets cross a certain threshold, they are detected as an anomaly.

 ## Simple Functions
 A great way to do dynamic anomaly detection is a query like the following: